SamGRosen/samgrosen.github.io/_writings/ms-bootcamp.md

 permalink: /writings/ms-bootcamp
 ---

 Materials used in the Fall 2023/2024 MS Boot Camp at Duke University.
+Code used to create this material can be found [here](https://github.com/SamGRosen/bootcamp).

 ## <a name="day1"></a> [Day 1: Basics and Foundation of Python](ms-bootcamp-day1.html)